chpc-tech-eval/scc/tutorial2/README.md

 ### 2. Dynamic Port Forwarding
-This method uses `SSH` to forward/direct traffic from remote server to local machine. run `man SSH` then read `-D` flag for more details.
+This method uses `ssh` to forward/direct traffic from remote server to local machine. run `man ssh` then read `-D` flag for more details.

 syntax: